kamyashethia/ScalaForThePotterhead/Options.md

 ```

 We tried to access the last element of an empty list, and the Scala compiler was unhappy.
-Now you might be tempted to just use null to fix this problem.
-Maybe you want to try something like this:
+Now there might be some temptation to just use null to fix this problem.

 ```scala
 def priorIncantato(wand:Wand): Spell = {